 - medical assistance: 911

 There is no Canadian government office in Saint Kitts and Nevis.
 You can obtain consular assistance from the High Commission of Canada in Bridgetown, Barbados.

 Bridgetown - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Bridgetown, Barbados, and follow the instructions.
-You may also call the Department in Ottawa toll-free at 1 800 387-3124.
+For emergency consular assistance, call the High Commission of Canada in Bridgetown, Barbados and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.